How to resolve failed to pull Helm chart

 helm version

-If you find that you’re using an old version, it is time to upgrade presence.
-The details about the installation of newer versions of Helm can be found on the official website of the product.
+If you find you’re using an old version, it is time to upgrade your presence.
+The details about installing newer versions of Helm can be found on the product’s official website.
 For instance, on Linux or macOS, this can be updated with the below command:

 curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash

-Once you are done with this step, try to pull the chart again and see whether it is successful this time.
+Once you finish this step, try to pull the chart again and see whether it is successful this time.

 Provide the Name and Password (If Necessary)

-If this is the case for you, then you will have to provide some authentication credentials for the private repository.
+If this is the case for you, you must provide authentication credentials for the private repository.
 While adding the repository, you may include the username and password:

 helm repo add –username –password

-In case you lack appropriate information like authors, try checking with your repository administrator.
+If you lack appropriate information, such as authors, try checking with your repository administrator.

 Clear the Local Cache

 Helm can store a repository and charts in the local application state.
-Sometimes, it can become out-of-date or become corrupted which may cause problems when pulling charts.
+Sometimes, it can become out-of-date or corrupt, which may cause problems when pulling charts.
 One way to clear the cache is to remove a repository and then add it again:

 Configure Proxy or Firewall Settings